masteringmodernpayments/book/background_worker.md

 end
 ```

-Again, pretty straightforward.
 Sidekiq will create an instance of your job class and call `#perform` on it with a hash of values that you pass in to the queue, which we'll get to in a second.
 We look up the relevant `Sale` record and tell it to process using the state machine event we set up earlier using `AASM`.

 Now, in the TransactionsController, all we have to do is create the `Sale` record and queue the job: